 For more info:

-This new Crime Scene Investigation (CSI) workshop will combine art and science in an art theft storyline context.
-Students will test pigments, explore physics and math in the use of lasers in art security, engage in a computer facial recognition activity, and learn about careers in CSI in this fast-paced adventure.
+This Crime Scene Investigation (CSI) workshop combines art and science in an art theft storyline context.
+Students analyze pigments, explore physics and math in the use of lasers related to art security, engage in a computer facial recognition activity, and learn about careers as part of this adventure.